optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 | Light Sensitivity      | High  | Low             |
 | Spatial resolution     | High  | Low             |

 The objects that represent the source of the necessary information are far unevenly distributed.
 They are usually localized in small areas of the visual field.
-At the same time, with the help of ambient vision, a potentially interesting object or element of the object is detected, and with the help of focal vision aimed at the object, this information is perceived and analyzed in more detail.
+With the help of ambient vision, a potentially interesting object or element of the object is detected, and with the help of focal vision aimed at the object, this information is perceived and analyzed in more detail.
 When faced with a new situation or with a new object, we, as a rule, first look "wide field" and only then concentrate our attention on details.

 Examination of the environment and selection of objects for detailed processing is carried out using head and body movements, which are superimposed on a subtle pattern of eye movements.
-The most famous of their varieties are _saccades_ - extremely fast (~ 500°/sec) jumps of a ballistic type, changing the position of the eyes in orbit and making it possible to highlight fragments of the scene for subsequent _fixation_.
+The most famous of their varieties are _saccades_ — extremely fast (~ 500°/sec) jumps of a ballistic type, changing the position of the eyes in orbit and making it possible to highlight fragments of the scene for subsequent _fixation_.

 **Figure 2.
 Reproduction of Ilya Repin's painting and recording of the subject's eye movements.**[²](#fn-2)